San Jose International Airport: 1988–2010: boom and bust

-After the September 11 attacks and the dot-com bubble burst in 2001, the city lost much of its service.
-Air Canada dropped its flights to Toronto and Ottawa, Canada, and American Airlines ended its nonstops to Taipei, Vancouver, and Paris.
-American also canceled service to Miami, St. Louis, Seattle/Tacoma, Portland (OR), Denver, Orange County (CA) and Phoenix; the airline's flights to Los Angeles were downgraded to American Eagle regional flights.

 In November 2001, the airport was renamed after Norman Y. Mineta, a native of San Jose, its former mayor and congressman, as well as both a former United States Secretary of Commerce and a United States Secretary of Transportation.
 That same month, the San Jose City Council approved an amended master plan for the airport that called for a three-phase, nine-year expansion plan.
 The plan, designed by Gensler and The Steinberg Group, called for a single, consolidated "Central Terminal" with 40 gates (four more than present), an international concourse and expanded security areas.
 The sail-shaped facade would greet up to 17.6 million passengers a year.
 A people mover system would link the new terminal with VTA light rail and the planned BART station next to the Santa Clara Caltrain station.
 Cargo facilities would be moved to the east side of the airport.
 A long term parking garage would be built where the rental car operations are now.
 A short term parking lot would be built on the site of Terminal C. On December 16, 2003, the San Jose Airport Commission named the airfield after former mayor Ernie Renzel and named the future Central Terminal after James Nissen.
 In August 2004, the city broke ground on the North Concourse, the first phase of the master plan.